Renformation

 The Exodus Wilderness Tabernacle

-1. Why was Josephus Flavius wrong about the Tabernacle's courtyard being "50 cubits wide and 100 long"?
-Because he ignored Moses' blueprints that measure a 314-cubit circumference circle with a 100-cubit diameter and a 50-cubit radius from Exodus 26:7-13.
+1. Why was Josephus Flavius wrong about the Tabernacle's courtyard being "50 cubits wide & 100 long"?
+Because he ignored Moses' blueprints that measure a 314-cubit (Pi π) circumference circle with a 50-cubit radius & a 100-cubit diameter from Exodus 26:7-13.

-2. What happens when we follow the first construction instructions from Exodus 26:1-6?
-The curtains seam together at their 4-cubit ends to form a decagon wall, and the Tabernacle becomes a six-story-high, yurt-like, dome-shaped tent.
+2. When we follow the 1st construction instructions from Exodus 26:1-6, the curtains are joined together as one by their 4-cubit ends מִקָּצָ֖ה outermost הַקִּ֣יצוֹנָ֔ה and the Tabernacle becomes a six-story-high, yurt-like tent.

 Each curtain has four edges: